South Korea's Yoon slams response to North drones, vows to create drone unit | Technology

 "The incident showed a substantial lack of our military's preparedness and training for the past several years, and clearly confirmed the need for more intense readiness and training," Yoon told a cabinet meeting.
 Yoon blamed the lack of preparedness on his predecessor's "dangerous" North Korea policy, which relied on Pyongyang's "good intentions" and a 2018 inter-Korean military pact banning hostile activities in the border areas.

 "We have been planning to establish a drone unit to monitor and reconnoitre major North Korean military facilities, and will now expedite the plan as much as possible," he added, vowing to boost its surveillance and reconnaissance capability with cutting-edge stealthy drones.
-The military said it chased one of the five drones over the greater Seoul area, but could not aggressively attack it because of concerns over civilian safety.
+The military apologised for its failure to shoot down the drones, which it said were too small to easily intercept, measuring about 3 metres (118 inches).

-"We operated detecting, tracking and shooting assets but there were areas where there might be civilian damage," an official at the Joint Chiefs of Staff (JCS) told a briefing on Tuesday.
-"So there were difficulties in actually carrying out operations."
-CRUDE YET DISRUPTIVE
+The military also said it could not aggressively attack them because of concerns over civilian safety, and pledged to improve anti-drone capabilities including strike assets, jamming and radar technology and regular air defence drills.
+"It is regrettable we could not bring down enemy drones in a timely and efficient manner while considering public safety," Kang Shin-chul, a senior official at the Joint Chiefs of Staff (JCS) told a briefing.
+"As a result, our military's lack of preparedness has caused a lot of concern to the people."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)